EthanZhu1022/bigbrain-deploy/UIUX.md

 -You can manually toggle between light and dark modes using the theme switcher.
 -Your choice is saved, so it stays consistent across sessions.

+# Our UI is seamless and easy to use for our users